|

 Calories

-Each serving from a large pizza contains 320 Calories.
+Each serving of Papa John’s large pepperoni pizza contains 320 Calories.

 • 120 calories derived from dietary fats